 Tax rules may change in a manner that adversely affects our future reported results of operations or the way we conduct our business.
 In response to the 2017 Tax Cuts and Jobs Act and to better align our profits with our activities, we implemented certain restructuring in fiscal 2018 and 2019.
 After our restructuring, most of our income is taxable in the United States with a significant portion qualifying for preferential treatment as FDII (foreign-derived intangible income).
 Beginning in fiscal 2027, the effective tax rate for FDII increases from 13% to 16%.
-Further, if U.S. tax rates increase or the FDII deduction is eliminated or reduced, our provision for income taxes, results of operations and cash flows would be adversely affected.
+Further, if U.S. tax rates increase and/or the FDII deduction is eliminated or reduced, both of which have been proposed by the current U.S. presidential administration and Congress, our provision for income taxes, results of operations and cash flows would be adversely (potentially materially) affected.
 Also, if our customers move manufacturing operations to the United States, our FDII deduction may be reduced.

 We have tax incentives in Singapore that require we meet specified employment and other criteria.
-Although our profit in Singapore has declined as a result of our 2018 restructuring, failure to meet these incentive requirements near the end of March 2021 and March 2022 could result in a retroactive Singapore tax increase for 2017 and 2018.
+Although our profit in Singapore has declined as a result of our 2018 restructuring, failure to meet these incentive requirements through March 2022 could result in a retroactive Singapore tax increase for 2017 and 2018.